erinrwhite/ndlc-invisible/README.md

 We took this project on in the midst of, and in conversation with, the larger social and cultural context in America, in the South, in Richmond and at VCU.
  - When we began working on the project in January 2015, the #blacklivesmatter movement was gaining momentum across the U.S. following the police shooting of Michael Brown.
- - In June as the project truly began to take form, Dylann Roof shot nine black people in their church in Charleston, South Carolina.
+ - In June, while the project truly began to take form, nine black people were murdered in their church in Charleston, South Carolina.
  - In the fall, as we planned the launch for the site, cities across the South, including Richmond, were reckoning with the lingering remnants of the confederacy.
  - And a week before we planned to launch the site, black VCU students staged a sit-in at the University President's office, demanding a better living and learning environment, and spurring two forums on inclusion and racial diversity at VCU.